tharsheblows/mjj-why/README.md

 You shouldn't need to run npm install to make this work, I've included all the necessary scripts.

+NB: This isn't for production use at all, it's not responsive for one thing and there are many others.
+This is mainly
+1. to show how Gutenberg will make editing easier compared to metaboxes
+2. for me to try out a certain way of making blocks (server side render with React Component used in both editor and, with a bit of regex, on client side)

 ---

 ## Blocks